HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ## A complicated world needs an address

-So far, we have been building our applications without any navigation, so everything in the app has lived at the same url.
-Currently, we can make it look like we are changing the page, by showing or hiding some components, but none of these changes are dependent on a change in the url.
+So far, we have been building our applications without any navigation, so everything in the app has lived at the same URL.
+Currently, we can make it look like we are changing the page, by showing or hiding some components, but none of these changes are dependent on a change in the URL.

 Now this may seem like a small quibble, but web addresses are the backbone of the Internet.
 The web is just a series of links to other pages, after all.
-Let's imagine that we have a React application hosted at www.loveforsoils.com dedicated to sharing knowledge about [soil types][soils].
+Let's imagine that we have a React application hosted at `www.loveforsoils.com` dedicated to sharing knowledge about [soil types][soils].
 As a facet of our React application, we want to provide users with the option to see a list of our favorite soils.
 Currently, instead of sharing a link to a list of our favorite